z3z1ma/tap-mongodb/README.md

 `tap-mongodb` is a Singer tap for MongoDB.

 This tap differentiates itself from existing taps in a few ways.
 First, rather than expose a very specific set of configuration options for the underlying pymongo driver, we expose all possible arguments by accepting an object underneath the `mongo` key which pass all kwargs straight through to the driver.
 There are over 40 configurable kwargs available as seen [here](https://pymongo.readthedocs.io/en/stable/api/pymongo/mongo_client.html#module-pymongo.mongo_client).
 This gives it more flexibility in contrast to a constrained interface.
-Secondly, this tap aspires to have two replication modes.
-Mode 1 (implemented) merely outputs data with an `additonalProperties: true` schema.
-Mode 2 (pending) will buffer records and infer the schema before emitting.
+Secondly, this tap has two replication modes.

-Mode 1 is ideal for unstructured targets such as JSONL, blob storage, or VARIANT/JSON type columns.
+- Mode 1 merely outputs data with an `additonalProperties: true` schema.
+This is ideal for loading to unstructured sources such as blob storage or VARIANT/JSON columns.
 At worst, it can be loaded into a string column.

-Mode 2 will permit the tap to work with strongly typed sources.
-Ideally these sources are able to handle schema evolution.
-Given that, I expect this to be an attractive option as well.
+- Mode 2 infer the schema from a configurable sample size of records.
+This allows the tap to work with strongly typed destinations.
+Under the hood we leverage genson.
+This is an attractive option.
 Particularly when we don't expect the documents to vary dramatically.

 Lastly, I hope that this tap exemplifies how we can use as little code as possible with the existing plumbing in the SDK.